top of page

 President

-Anna Siedzik
+Anna Siedzik (she/her)

 Anna is a lifelong social justice activist with a career rooted in nonprofit management and civic engagement.
 She earned a B.A. in History from Yale University and a M.A. in Museology from the University of Washington.
 She currently works for Harborlight Homes, a nonprofit affordable housing developer.
 Originally from Seattle, Anna lives in Hamilton with her family.
 Her passions include backpacking, sports of many kinds, collecting passport stamps, and completely disrupting the status quo.